sshleifer/charactr/README.md

 # charactr
-Mac/iMessage users can interactively visualize their texting history, using pandas, [d3.js] (http://d3js.org/) and [crossfilter.js](http://square.github.io/crossfilter/).
+iPhone/iMessage users can interactively visualize their texting history, using pandas, [d3.js](http://d3js.org/) and [crossfilter.js](http://square.github.io/crossfilter/).

-You must have a mac with iMessage installed.
-It may also work without iMessage but with an itunes backup.
+You must have a mac with either iMessage or itunes backups of your iphone.

-## From command line:
+## Instructions from command line:
-- $ `git clone git@github.com:sshleifer/imsg_stats.git`
+- `git clone git@github.com:sshleifer/charactr.git`
-- $ `cd imsg_stats`
+- `cd charactr`
-- $ `export PYTHONPATH=PYTHONPATH:"."`
+- `export PYTHONPATH=PYTHONPATH:"."`
-- $ `python app/run.py` to see the charts (you may need to adjust your path)
+- `python app/run.py`
-- If that failed, try $ `pip install -r requirements.txt`
+- If that failed, try `pip install -r requirements.txt`